What are the causes of low self-esteem?

-Our self-esteem is mostly determined in the childhood.
-As soon as we are born, we try to make sense of who we are from our parents, caretakers, friends and teachers.
+Our self-esteem is mostly determined in childhood.
+As soon as we are born, we try to make sense of who we are from our parents, caretakers, friends, and teachers.
 They influenced how we view ourselves.

 Some of us don’t think such events would have any impact on us.
 Scolding by parents is common.
 Children don’t understand the mechanics of the world and they need someone to guide and direct them.

-However, you have to understand that the perception from a child and the perception from an adult are different.
+However, you have to understand that the perception of a child and the perception of an adult is different.
 Right now in hindsight, it’s easy for us to understand where our parents are coming from.
-But as children, do we know that our parents care for us and want the best for us?
-Do we know that our parents had good intentions but had executed them poorly.
+But as children do we know that our parents care for us and want the best for us?
+Do we know that our parents had good intentions but had executed them poorly?

 Children won’t understand their parents’ intentions if they aren’t shared.